terraform-ibm-modules/terraform-ibm-landing-zone-vpc/solutions/fully-configurable/README.md

 ### Prerequisites

-- An existing resource group
+- An existing resource group.
-- An existing COS istance if VPC flow logs is enabled
+- An existing COS istance if VPC flow logs is enabled.
-- An existing KMS instance (or key) if encryption of the COS bucket is required
+- An existing KMS instance (or key) if encryption of the flow logs COS bucket is required.

 ### Configuration